6RiverSystems/blueshell/README.md

-Blueshell is a Behavior Tree implementation using modern ES6 syntax.
+Blueshell is a Behavior Tree implementation written in Typescript.

 It is synchronous for performance - asynchronous operations can be handled by returning async operations to your framework for evaluation, these can then generate new events to drive the behavior tree.

 [![Circle CI](https://circleci.com/gh/6RiverSystems/blueshell/tree/master.svg?style=svg)](https://circleci.com/gh/6RiverSystems/blueshell/tree/master)